ahmadajmi/multilingualwithangular/multilingualwithangular.md

 </div>
 ```

-At this point we can also create some `$rootScope` properties so we can use them on HTMl to setup initial layout direction and `lang` attribute in the first load and bind them later whenever the language change.
+Now we can also create some `$rootScope` properties and use them on our HTML code to setup the initial layout direction and the `lang` attribute in the first load, binding them later whenever the language change.

 ``` javascript
 // js/app.js